Best Luxury Skincare for Gifting

 Common Gift Mistakes to Avoid

 Gifting fragrance-heavy products without knowing preferences.
 Scented body lotions and candle-and-cream sets are common skincare gifts, but fragrance is polarizing.
 What smells luxurious to you may smell cloying to the recipient.
 Worse, synthetic fragrance can irritate sensitive skin and trigger breakouts on acne-prone types.
 Unscented or lightly scented products (ELEMIS, Tatcha, La Roche-Posay) are safer bets than heavily perfumed formulas.
+If the recipient has mentioned sensitive skin at any point, treat that as a hard constraint and avoid anything with "parfum" or "fragrance" listed in the first ten ingredients.

 Buying based on your own skin type.
 The moisturizer that transformed your dry skin might suffocate your oily-skinned friend.
 If you do not know their skin type, choose products that work universally: cleansing balms, hydrating serums, gentle exfoliants.
 Avoid anything labeled "for dry skin" or "for oily skin" unless you know their type for certain.